 Jade Corsica and Alida Adriaan talk about the pop-up supermarket Yess! during the Merwe-Vierhavens Story café

-While many initiatives cropped up during the first lockdown in Bospolder-Tussendijken, is this a special occurrence?
+- Many initiatives arose in Bospolder-Tussendijken during the first lockdown.
+But is that unusual?
 What happened in other districts?
-Together with researchers from Erasmus University and the Knowledge Workshop Liveable Neighbourhoods, we organised a workshop in which we interpreted the first results with neighbourhood networkers, initiators and area administrators and compared them to three other Rotterdam neighbourhoods: Hoogvliet, Agniesebuurt and Kleiwegkwartier.
-A second workshop is planned with the aim of learning from the initiators' experiences at the administrative level.
-We will question what went well and what can we improve to emerge stronger from a crisis as per the 'bounce back stronger' principle?
+Together with researchers from Erasmus University and the Knowledge Workshop Liveable Neighbourhoods (Kenniswerkplaats Leefbare wijken in Dutch), we organised a workshop in which we interpreted the first results with people from the neighbourhood network, initiators and area administrators.
+We compared the resultes to three other Rotterdam neighbourhoods: Hoogvliet, Agniesebuurt and Kleiwegkwartier.

 - The aim of the second workshop was to learn from the experiences of the initiators at the administrative level.
 What went well and what can we improve to come out of the crisis stronger, according to the 'build back stronger' principle?